sangeethanayak/Billing-System/README.md

-# CRUD
+## Super Market Billing System
-This is a C++ project built as a part of Project Based Learning
+This is a project built on the basis of OOP concepts of C++, File handling, exception handling and CRUD operations.